-Bonds, who's just four homers shy of tying Hank Aaron's career homer record of 755, turned down the chance to participate in the homer contest, though he took part in early batting practice and stuck around to watch the derby with Rodriguez, the majors' homers leader with 30 for the Yankees.
+Bonds, who's just four homers shy of tying Hank Aaron's career homer record of 755, turned down the chance to participate in the homer contest, though he took part in early batting practice and stuck around to watch the sluggers.

 Bonds claimed the toll from an afternoon's swings would be too exhausting and disruptive before Tuesday's game, when he'll start in left field and bat second for the NL squad.
-The 14-time All-Star hit a handful of homers during batting practice for the thousands of fans who showed up two hours early for the derby.
+He hit a handful of homers during batting practice for the thousands of fans who showed up two hours early for the derby.